osquery/osquery/docs/wiki/installation/cli-flags.md

 `--read_max=52428800` (50MB)

 Maximum file read size.
 The daemon or shell will first 'stat' each file before reading.
 If the reported size is greater than `read_max` a "file too large" error will be returned.

 `--read_user_max=10485760` (10MB)

 Maximum non-super user read size.
 Similar to `--read_max` but applied to user-controlled (owned) files.

-`--read_user_links=true`

-Read user-controlled (owned) filesystem links.
-This allows specific control over symbolic links owned by users.

 ### osquery daemon runtime control flags